oda-hub/dispatcher-app/README.md

 Within the token, some configuration are user-specific (and mandatory), whereas others are optional, and if not provided, a set of default values will be available within the dispatcher configuration:

-* `mxroomid` (user-specific): id of the room to where the messages should be sent (can be a room for direct messages, or a room used specifically for the purpose of mmoda messages).
+* `mxroomid` (user-specific): id of the room to where the messages should be sent.
 Using the element client, this can be found within the settings of the room itself, as visualized within the image below:
 ![img.png](readme_imgs/img_room_id.png)
   For add or update the token with the id of a certain room, the CLI from the `oda-api` provide a dedicated command:
     ```bash
     oda-api token -s SECRET_KEY --matrix-room-id test_room_id:matrix.org
     ```

-  Where `SECRET_KEY` refers to the secret key used to encode and decode the token.
+  Where `SECRET_KEY` refers to the secret key used to encode and decode the token within the mmoda platform.

   It is also possible to disable the reception of messages via matrix with the following command:
     ```bash